What Is Data Quality and Why Is It Important?

 Do you have conflicting information about the same customer in two different systems?
 That means the data is inconsistent, which might lead to inconsistent reporting and poor customer service.

-We believe an even more important dimension to data needs to be discussed here: value.
+Of course, everyone wants to know "why is data quality important?"
+However, we believe an even more important dimension to data needs to be discussed here: value.

 We recommend using a tool to assign literal values to your data such as: